smartcontractkit/chainlink-automation/docs/PROTOCOL_v21.md

 ### Samples Observer

-Processes samples of upkeeps to be checked, using the latest block number as a trigger.
+The sampler ticker calls the samples observer every second, with samples of upkeeps to checked.
+It uses the latest block number as the trigger.
 It does the following procedures:

 - Pre-processes to filter upkeep present in coordinator
 - Calls runner with upkeep payload